Bear-in-the-hole castle: History

-The Bear-in-the-hole was initially a castle used by Ranging Rook players.
-In modern times, it was at first considered a poor choice for Ranging Rook.
-Additionally, the renaissance of Ranging Rook strategies that was happening in the first part of the 20th century was in part attributed to the strength of the Mino castle.
+The Bear-in-the-hole was initially a castle used by Ranging Rook players, though in modern times, it is considered a poor choice for Ranging Rook.
+In addition, the renaissance of Ranging Rook strategies that was happening in the first part of the 20th century was in part attributed to the strength of the Mino castle.
 However, a Static Rook strategy – the King's Head Vanguard Pawn – became a formidable challenge to Ranging Rook positions, as the Mino castle is weak against frontal attacks and the King's Head Vanguard Pawn strategy exploits these weaknesses by attacking the Mino from above.

 Therefore, a change from a Mino to a Bear-in-the-hole was considered since the Ranging Rook player's king is moved one rank further away from the vanguard pawn offense.

 The Bear-in-the-hole variant used for Static Rook positions was initially called Harada's Bear-in-the-hole (原田流穴熊 harada-ryū anagauma) named after professional player Yasuo Harada (原田泰夫) who used his own particular Bear-in-the-hole configuration.

 Torahiko Tanaka helped popularize the Bear-in-the-hole castle as a castle for Counter-Ranging Rook Static Rook positions among professional players.
 At the time, the Bear-in-the-hole was used primarily for Ranging Rook positions.
 The adjacent diagram shows Tanaka (Black) using Static Rook position with an Incomplete Bear-in-the-hole castle in an October 1976 professional match.
 His opponent Daigorō Satō (佐藤大五郎) is using an Ishida position (developed from an earlier Fourth File Rook position).
 Later, Tanaka claimed to be the originator of the Static Rook Bear-in-the-hole.
 According to retired professional Noboru Tamaru (田丸昇), an amateur player who had used the Static Rook Bear-in-the-hole in the 1970s brought a lawsuit against Tanaka for Tanaka's alleged false claims.
 The court case was eventually dismissed.

 Although originally considered a primarily Ranging Rook castle, the Static Rook Bear-in-the-hole became a very tough castle for Ranging Rook players to attack.
-However, in the mid-1990s, the Fujii System was developed for Ranging Rook that created many problems for Static Rook Bear-in-the-hole positions leading to changes in Static Rook strategies including even abandoning the Bear-in-the-hole for other castles (such as the Millenium castle) in some variations.
+However, in the mid-1990s, the Fujii System was developed for Ranging Rook that created many problems for Static Rook Bear-in-the-hole positions leading to changes in Static Rook strategies including even abandoning the Bear-in-the-hole for other castles (such as the Millennium castle) in some variations.